warkensoft/laradmin/docs/field-types.md

 The checkbox field presents a checkbox to the user.
 The label is shown to the right of the box.
 It's submitted value is defined by the `default` field.

+## DateTime Field

+	'type'        => \Warkensoft\Laradmin\Fields\DateTime::class,
+	'name'        => 'published_at',
+	'label'       => 'Publish Date',
+	'placeholder' => '',
+	'default'     => '',
+	'rules'       => 'required',
+	'format'      => 'F j, Y',

+The datetime field displays a standard input box, however when clicked it presents the user with a date and time picker box based on the [DateTimePicker jQuery plugin](https://xdsoft.net/jqplugins/datetimepicker/).

+This field type requires a DateTime field in your database.

+#### `format`

+Used to define the presentation format of the DateTime field when displayed on Laradmin index pages.

 ## Summernote Field